GamesOfSummer/javascript-tricks-with-routing/README.md

 -   Coffeescript - stated transpiling, important for ES6.
 It's a verb that means one language to another, same level of abstraaction.
 C# goes to binary, TS goes to JS

+# JS Bootcamp

+-   Var IS BAD, do NOT USE IT.
+It has global scope.
+Use `let` and `const` only.
+Start with const unless you know you'll reassign it.

 ## Build Setup

 ```bash